 ...I figure i can either waste my life in the corporate death machine, working to buy things I don't really need, or I can be self-sufficient and just boycott everything.– Guy (Anton Tennet) touches on some of the big questions

 Completed with the assistance of a Feature Film Finishing Grant from the NZ Film Commission

-Soundtrack composed by the Scorelocks Collective, supervised by Jeremy Mayall
+Soundtrack composed by the Scorelocks Collective, supervised and produced by Jeremy Mayall

 Closing credits song 'What We Love' written by Elizabeth Judd and performed by Porcelaintoy